aimmemotion/EmoVIT/README.md

 2. python ./emo/cap-anno.py (to write the attributes and captions of the image into a file，select the 'path' based on the class to be processed.)
 3. python ./emo/gpt4_reasoning.py or python ./emo/gpt4_conversation.py (using the above file as input data, instruct gpt4 to generate questions.)
 #Remember to change the key
-#If you wish to adjust the prompt, you can go to the 'prompt_config.txt' file.
+#If you wish to adjust the prompt, you can go to the 'prompt' folder.

 ## Train emoVIT
 - Run